 Fikadu Debesay, who was detained with her husband in May during raids on evangelical Christians in the southern town of Adi Quala, has died in prison.
+She died of untreated kidney disease.

 The mother of three died last week in Metkel Abiet, a desert camp situated between the towns of Gahtelai and Shieb in the Northern Red Sea Region, a location known for its oppressive heat and aridity.
 She was buried on 10 August in Mendefera.
-The cause of her death is not yet known.

 On 17 May, security officials arrested Fikadu, her husband and more than 33 other Christians from their homes in Adi Quala, a market town 25 km from the Ethiopian border in Eritrea’s Southern Region.
 The arrests came after security officials accompanied by representatives of the Eritrean Orthodox Church started a house-to-house search on 15 May.